breakintoprogram/pico-mposite/README.md

 - Clear Screen, Vsync and Border
 - Scroll and Blit

 There is also a terminal mode.
 This requires a serial connection to the UART on pins 12 and 13 of the Pico.
 Remember the Pico is not 5V tolerant; the sample circuits uses a resistor divider circuit to drop a 5V TTL serial connection to 3.3V.
+This is very much work-in-progress.

 ### Configuring for compilation
 In config.h there are a couple of compilation options:
+- opt_colour:
-- opt_colour: Set to 0 to compile for the monochrome version, 1 to compile for the colour version (requires a different circuit)
+  - Set to 0 to build firmware for the mono version
+  - Set to 1 to build firmware for the colour version
+- opt_terminal
-- opt_terminal: Set to 0 to just run rolling demos, 1 to enter terminal mode
+  - Set to 0 to just run rolling demos
+  - Set to 1 to build the serial terminal

 ### Building
 Make sure that you have set an environment variable to the Pico SDK, substituting the path with the location of the SDK files on your computer.